Resources

 donor in the

-calculation of public support contribution.
+calculation of the Public Support contribution.
 The calculation of

 the 2 percent limit will be incorrect if the aggregate group

-such as "Fidelity Charitable" exceeds the limit.
+such as "Ford Foundation" exceeds the limit.
 In this case

 different donor advisors to that group must be treated as different

-unique donors such as "Fidelity Charitable Pope" and "Fidelity
+unique donor advisors such as "Ford Foundation Pope" and "Ford

-Charitable Newman".
-When the DAF group exceeds the 2 percent
+Foundation Newman".
+When the FOUNDATION group exceeds the 2 percent

-limit warnings are emitted and the source data must be
+limit warnings are emitted and the source data can (and

-updated to use a unique DAF name for each advisor to handle
+updated to use a unique name for each advisor to handle

 this case properly.
 Those unique names should be associated

-with the DAFDONOR name because amounts over 2 percent
+with the FOUNDATIONDONOR keyword because amounts over 2 percent

-designated by a single donor are properly handled and
+designated by each single donation advisor are properly handled and

 a warning is not needed.